ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/compute-design.md

 # Compute design
 {: #compute-design-considerations}

-The following are the compute design considerations for the customer managed watsonx Gen AI pattern {{site.data.keyword.redhat_openshift_notm}} pattern.
+The following are the compute design considerations for the customer managed watsonx gen AI pattern {{site.data.keyword.redhat_openshift_notm}} pattern.

 1. A VPC Landing Zone is deployed which provides the ability to automate the installation of an Red Hat OpenShift cluster into a multizone region.
 2. The worker pool node size and quantity are determined based on the resource requirements for the application and storage workloads.